-'''

 cMsgDisconnect(&domainId);

-'''

 After calling cMsgDisconnect(), all subscriptions and other connection information are lost.
 Any attempt to use the domainId again will return an error.
-Reconnections and failovers are possible in the cMsg domain (see 5.4.1).
+Reconnections and failovers are possible in the cMsg domain (see 6.4.1).

-11.2.
+12.2.
 Create a message

 '''

 / create a message /

 void msg = cMsgCreateMessage(); / be sure to free message when done /

 / set regular fields /

 int myInt = 1;

 struct timespec myTime;

 char mySubject = "s", myType = "t", myText = "txt";

-clock_gettime(CLOCK_REALTIME, &myTime);

-cMsgSetSubject(msg, mySubject);

 '''